DanielHatus/DanielHatus/README.md

 ###

-<p align="left">✨ Creating bugs since 2023<br>📚 I'm currently learning Clean architecture.<br>🎯 Goals: To be a software developer, a skilled and creative professional, without delegating tasks to artificial intelligence.
+<p align="left">✨ Creating bugs since 2023<br>📚 I'm currently learning Cache asside.<br>🎯 Goals: To be a software developer, a skilled and creative professional, without delegating tasks to artificial intelligence.
 I believe that nothing is more interesting than knowledge gained through effort, calmness, and dedication..</p>

 ###